-These services are critical to my family and to many others in North Carolina with disabilities and disabling illnesses.
-[Give a brief description of the types of services that you have and what it would mean to your family if you lost those services].
+These services are critical to my family and others in North Carolina with autism.
+[Give a brief description of the types of services you have and how they help.
+If you don't have services/supports, describe the challenges of that, and what it would mean if you did.
+If you are on a waiting list, mention the length of time.]